GBeauny/mongodb_exercices/README.md

 - 14 Write a MongoDB query to find the restaurants which do not prepare any cuisine of 'American ' and achieved a grade point 'A' not belongs to the borough Brooklyn.
 The document must be displayed according to the cuisine in descending order
 - 15 Write a MongoDB query to find the restaurant Id, name, borough and cuisine for those restaurants which contain 'Wil' as first three letters for its name
+- 16 Write a MongoDB query to find the restaurant Id, name, borough and cuisine for those restaurants which contain 'ces' as last three letters for its name
+- 17 Write a MongoDB query to find the restaurant Id, name, borough and cuisine for those restaurants which contain 'Reg' as three letters somewhere in its name
+- 18 Write a MongoDB query to find the restaurants which belong to the borough Bronx and prepared either American or Chinese dish
+- 19 Write a MongoDB query to find the restaurant Id, name, borough and cuisine for those restaurants which belong to the borough Staten Island or Queens or Bronxor Brooklyn
+- 20 Write a MongoDB query to find the restaurant Id, name, borough and cuisine for those restaurants which are not belonging to the borough Staten Island or Queens or Bronxor Brooklyn
+- 21 Write a MongoDB query to find the restaurant Id, name, borough and cuisine for those restaurants which achieved a score which is not more than 10
+- 22 Write a MongoDB query to find the restaurant Id, name, borough and cuisine for those restaurants which prepared dish except 'American' and 'Chinees' or restaurant's name begins with letter 'Wil'
+- 23 Write a MongoDB query to find the restaurant Id, name, and grades for those restaurants which achieved a grade of "A" and scored 11 on an ISODate "2014-08-11T00:00:00Z" among many of survey dates
+- 24 Write a MongoDB query to find the restaurant Id, name and grades for those restaurants where the 2nd element of grades array contains a grade of "A" and score 9 on an ISODate "2014-08-11T00:00:00Z"
+- 25 Write a MongoDB query to find the restaurant Id, name, address and geographical location for those restaurants where 2nd element of coord array contains a value which is more than 42 and upto 52
+- 26 Write a MongoDB query to arrange the name of the restaurants in ascending order along with all the columns
+- 27 Write a MongoDB query to arrange the name of the restaurants in descending along with all the columns
+- 28 Write a MongoDB query to arranged the name of the cuisine in ascending order and for that same cuisine borough should be in descending order
+- 29 Write a MongoDB query to know whether all the addresses contains the street or not
+- 30 Write a MongoDB query which will select all documents in the restaurants collection where the coord field value is Double
+- 31 Write a MongoDB query which will select the restaurant Id, name and grades for those restaurants which returns 0 as a remainder after dividing the score by 7
+- 32 Write a MongoDB query to find the restaurant name, borough, longitude and attitude and cuisine for those restaurants which contains 'mon' as three letters somewhere in its name